Guide for Authors

-In order to sustain the peer review system, authors have an obligation to participate in peer review process to evaluate manuscripts from others.
+To sustain the peer review system, authors should participate in the peer-review process to evaluate manuscripts from others.
 When appropriate, authors are obliged to provide retractions and/or corrections of errors to the editors and the Publisher.
-All papers submitted to Translational Research in Urology journal will be peer reviewed for at least one round.
+All papers submitted to Translational Research in Urology journal will be peer-reviewed for at least one round.
 Translational Research in Urology journal adopts a double-blinded review policy: authors are blind to reviewers, and reviewers are not blind to authors as well.
-The peer review process is conducted in the online manuscript submission and peer-review system.
+The peer-review process is conducted in the online manuscript submission and peer-review system.
 After a manuscript is submitted to the online system, the system immediately notifies the editorial office.
 After passing an initial quality check by the editorial office, the manuscript will be assigned to two or more reviewers.
 After receiving reviewers’ comments, the editorial team member makes a decision.
 Because reviewers sometimes do not agree with each other, the final decision sent to the author may not exactly reflect recommendations by any of the reviewers.

 The decision after each round of peer review may be one of the following: